Bawrer/intro_to_java/README.md

 ## steps to follow when executing a code
 1. write a java program in an IDE with exwntion .java

-2. the javac compiler is the primary compiler included in the JDK
+2. the javac compiler is the primary compiler included in the JDK.
+It takes program as an input and convert it into java bytecode